Suraj-3579/Suraj-3579/README.md

 - Hey👋, I'm Suraj Patil
-- 👀 I’m interested in ...
+- 👀 I’m interested in Coding
 - 🌱 I’m currently learning ReactJs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on .......
 - 📫 To contact me mail : patilsuraj4839@gmail.com
 - 😄
 - ⚡ Fun fact: While talking about the viruses we all know its harmful but the first computer viruses were not harmful